lguohan/OCP-Networking-Project-Community-Contributions/sai/doc/SAI-Proposal-13-Hash.md

 SAI hash object extract several fields from a packet and use them as well as some meta data to calculate a hash value for that packet.
 The hash value calculated can be use to spread the packets to a set of objects, e.g., the SAI next hops.
 Hash can be used on both ECMP and LAG.
 This proposal enhances existing SAI hash function by allowing different packet types to extract different hash fields, and also allow to use user-defined fields to be used as hash fields.

 In this proposal, we propose five major parts, switch attributes, hash object, UDF group object, UDF object, UDF match object.
-Their relationship is shown in the above figure.
+Their relationship is shown in the following figure.
 The overall goal is to compute hash value for different types of packets.

 ![SAI hash design proposal](figures/sai_hash.png "Figure 1: SAI hash design proposal")

 ### Switch Attributes ###

-We propose a few attribtues for SAI switch to specify the hash object for different packet types.
-Since there is only one SAI switch object, these hash objects can be treated as global hash handlers for different packet types.
+We propose a few attribtues for SAI switch to specify the hash object for different types of packets.
+Since there is only one SAI switch object, these hash objects can be treated as global hash handlers for different types of packets.
 There are two groups of hash objects, the ECMP group and the LAG group.

 For the ECMP group, it has the following attributes.
 More packet types can be defined in the future.